-Yes I’ve got an app, LineLearner, someone recommended it to me a couple of years ago, it’s really useful.
-You can record the whole script or if it’s just an audition, the whole page, your lines and the other person’s lines, you can either choose to play it back to you as the whole thing or you can mute your part and only hear the rest.
-If you don’t have the app, then the best way I would say is to do it with someone else, but that takes up a lot of their time, and you need someone to be free, so if you don’t have that then get the app LineLearner, hahaha a little plug, I’m not sponsored or anything though haha!
+Yes, I’ve got an app called LineLearner.
+Someone recommended it to me a couple of years ago and it’s really useful.
+You can record the whole script or, if it’s just an audition, the whole page, your lines and the other person’s lines.
+You can either choose to play it back to you as the whole thing or you can mute your part and only hear the rest.
+If you don’t have the app, then the best way I would say is to do it with someone else, but that takes up a lot of their time, and you need someone to be free, so if you don’t have that then get the app LineLearner.
+There’s a little plug, I’m not sponsored or anything though, haha!

-Just knuckle down, keep moving forward, keep auditioning, get as many roles under my belt this year as I can, film, TV and theatre.
-I would like to carry on doing as much theatre as possible, I think theatre is a great help with developing your skills as an actor.
-I would love to do Shakespeare, work at the National, do something for Netflix or a cool indie film, so hopefully those things are all going to start coming into light even more so the end of this year or the start of next.
+Just knuckle down, keep moving forward, keep auditioning, and get as many roles under my belt this year as I can in film, TV and theatre.
+I would like to carry on doing as much theatre as possible.
+I think theatre is a great help with developing your skills as an actor.
+I would love to do Shakespeare, work at the National, do something for Netflix or a cool indie film, so hopefully those things are all going to start coming into light even more so the end of this year or the start of the next.
 I’m just hungry for more and more right now.